marchfederico/node-sparkclient/readme.md

 ## The  Cisco Spark Client Library Functions

 ### Pagination
 All list api function calls support pagination.
-To get the next page of results, simply call the list specific list function with 'next' as the first parameter.
+To get the next page of results, simply call the specific list function with 'next' as the first parameter.
 Examples below.

 ### Create the Spark Client object